All Products

 This solution provides the following benefits:

 • The model is unified and the architecture is simplified.
 The logic of the extract, transform, and load (ETL) pipeline is implemented using Flink SQL.
-Data at the ODS, DWD, and DWS layers is stored uniformly in Paimon.
+Data at the ODS, DWD, and DWS layers is uniformly stored in Paimon.
 This reduces architectural complexity and improves data processing efficiency.

 Details